$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Higher-Spin Symmetry in the -Type Model

+Following the numerical methodology established in Ref.~\cite{Peng_2018}, our verification explicitly confirms that in the limit $\mu\rightarrow (1/q)^+$, both $\tilde{h}$ and $h$ indeed vanish, yielding $(s, 0)$ and $(0, s)$ as exact solutions for integer spins $s \in \mathds{Z}^+$.
+This property directly indicates that a robust tower of conserved higher-spin currents emerges.
+Similar higher-spin phenomena emerge in the $\mu\rightarrow \infty$ limit, though subject to stricter constraints on $q$.
+To provide a clear overview, we summarize the explicit spin distributions of these conserved operators under both limits in Table~\ref{tab:spin_distribution}.
+Furthermore, the continuous evolution of the anomalous dimensions for different spin operators as a function of $\mu$ is visually illustrated in Fig.~\ref{fig:anomalous_dim}.
+Crucially, these numerical results for the $E$-type model perfectly match those obtained for the $J$-type model.
+This agreement provides new evidence for the duality between the two theories.

-Significantly, perturbing $\mu$ enables the calculation of anomalous dimensions away from the critical value.
-This yields a dispersion relation consistent with classical rotating strings in AdS spacetime in the large spin limit, thereby providing evidence for the gravitational duality.
+Beyond identifying the physical spectrum, the characteristic equation encodes profound dynamical information.
+For instance, the Lyapunov exponent $\lambda_L$, calculated via analytic continuation to the out-of-time-ordered correlator (OTOC), identically vanishes in these limits, serving as additional evidence for the restoration of symmetry.
+Significantly, perturbing $\mu$ away from the critical values enables the calculation of anomalous dimensions.
+In the large-spin limit, this yields a dispersion relation highly consistent with that of classical rotating strings in AdS spacetime, thereby reinforcing the holographic gravitational duality.

-Similar higher spin phenomena emerge in the $\mu\rightarrow \infty$ limit, though subject to stricter constraints on $q$.
-Detailed discussions regarding the asymptotic behavior of $\mu$ and the regularization of divergences at $\frac{1}{q}$ and how our operator relate to higher-spin type $\mathcal{W}$-algebra are already provided in \cite{Peng_2018}.
+Since the characteristic determinant of the $E$-type model is strictly identical to that of the $J$-type model, detailed analyses of these features can be seamlessly mapped over.
+Therefore, for extensive discussions regarding the asymptotic behavior of $\mu$, the regularization of divergences near $1/q$, and the underlying connections to higher-spin $\mathcal{W}$-algebras, we refer the reader to Ref.~\cite{Peng_2018}.